 = 24.86 mm

-So the above size of orifice plates are fitted to the delivery pipe of jet pump (Assembly) which is the suction pipe of centrifugal pump and pressure pipe of jet pump (Assembly).
+So the above size of orifice plates are fitted to the delivery pipe of jet pump (assembly) which is the suction pipe of centrifugal pump and pressure pipe of jet pump (assembly).
 It is always convenient to have the centrifugal pumps in a horizontal position for both vertical and horizontal sets for easy test setup.

 C– 4.2 Example 2 (see Fig. 3 and 8)

 Calculate the diameter of orifice plates for the same centrifugal jet pump if it is of a horizontal packer type/duplex type using an 80 mm outer pipe, 50 mm inner pipe and in the horizontal position it uses 50 mm equivalent pressure pipe.
-The length of vertical concentric pipe used in the field is 25 m ground to low water level, four meter submergence and three metre horizontal pipes of 50 mm each, including the equivalent length for the bend.
+The length of vertical concentric pipe used in the field is 25 m ground to low water level, four metres submergence and three metres horizontal pipes of 50 mm each, including the equivalent length for the bend.
 In the factory test setup, the length of concentric pipes used is three metres and in the horizontal portion two pipes of 50 mm of two metres length is used including the equivalent length for bends.
 In all cases, medium class pipes are used.
 The submergence at factory setup is 2.5 m.
 The pump centre line in both field and factory setup above ground level is one metre.

-Calculation: For the inner pipe
+Calculation: For the inner pipe;

-Length of inner pipe at field = 25 + 4 + 4 = 33 metres
+Length of inner pipe at field = 25 + 4 + 4 = 33 m

-Length of pipe used in factory setup = 2 + 1 + 3 = 6 metres
+Length of pipe used in factory setup = 2 + 1 + 3 = 6 m

-Length of pipe Ld used for friction calculation = 33 – (2 + 1 + 3) = 27 metres
+Length of pipe Ld used for friction calculation

+33 – (2 + 1 + 3) = 27 m

 (Refer Fig. 9 and Fig. 10)

-Dd = inner diameter of inner pipe = 53 mm
+Dd = Inner diameter of inner pipe = 53 mm

-that is, delivery pipe of jet pump.
-Therefore, diameter of orifice plate,
+That is, delivery pipe of jet pump.
+Therefore, diameter of orifice plate:

 dp = Dp10LdKDp + 114

-For the annular pipe,
+For the annular pipe:

-Do = inner diameter of outer pipe of 80 mm
+Do = Inner diameter of outer pipe of 80 mm

 = 80.8 mm

-Dd= outer diameter of inner pipe which is the delivery pipe of jet pump
+Dd= Outer diameter of inner pipe which is the delivery pipe of jet pump

 = 60.3 mm

-Length of concentric pipe used in the field: 25 + 4 = 29 m
+Length of concentric pipe used in the field 25 + 4 = 29 m

-Length of pipe used in the factory setup: 3 m
+Length of pipe used in the factory setup = 3 m

 Le = Length to be taken for calculating friction = 29 – 3 = 26 m